Martin Fillo

-Martin Fillo (born 7 February 1986) is a Czech professional footballer who plays for Trinity Zlín as a right winger.
-He is a former Czech Republic international and has played domestic football in the Czech Republic, Norway and England.
+Martin Fillo (born 7 February 1986) is a Czech professional footballer who plays as a right winger.

+Fillo is a former Czech Republic international and has played domestic football in the Czech Republic, Norway, England and Germany.
+He played Czech top-flight football for Viktoria Plzeň, Mladá Boleslav, 1.
+FK Příbram, FK Teplice, FC Baník Ostrava and FC Trinity Zlín.

 Playing career

 Viktoria Plzeň

-Fillo began his career with 2.
-Liga club Viktoria Plzeň and helped the club to promotion to the First League during the 2004–05 season.
+After beginning his youth career with TJ Košutka Plzeň and SK Plzeň 1894, Fillo joined the youth system at Viktoria Plzeň in 1996.
+He began his senior career with 2.
+Liga club and helped it to promotion to the First League during the 2004–05 season.
 In his first full season in the top flight, he made 29 appearances and scored five goals, as Plzeň narrowly avoided relegation.
 He played 15 matches and scored five goals during the 2007–08 season, before making his last appearance for the club in December 2007.

 Viking

-Fillo signed a five-year deal with Norwegian Tippeligaen club Viking in 2008, breaking the transfer record at the club.
+In 2008, Fillo signed a five-year contract with Norwegian Tippeligaen club Viking, for a club record fee which amounted to more than 15.7 million kr.
 He made his debut for Viking on match day one of the 2008 season, assisting the winning goal and being voted man of the match in a 1–0 victory over Strømsgodset IF.
 He scored his first goal for Viking in a 1–0 victory over Tromsø IL on match day four.
 He appeared consistently during the 2008 season, making 28 appearances and scoring 8 goals.
 He made 25 appearances and scored three goals during the 2009 season and played in Viking's UEFA Cup qualifiers, which ended with a second round defeat to Honka.
-In the 2010 season, Fillo made only 15 appearances, but scored five goals, including a hat-trick against Odds on 4 July 2010.
+During the 2010 season, Fillo made only 15 appearances, but scored five goals, including a hat-trick against Odds on 4 July 2010.